 The daily routine for the POWs was to have six men climb out of the hold.
 Once on deck, they used ropes to pull up the dead and also pull up the human waste in buckets.
 Afterward, the men on deck would lower ten buckets containing rice, soup, and tea.
 During the night of December 30, the POWs heard the sound of depth charges exploding in the water.
 The ship arrived at Takao, Formosa, on December 31st and docked around 11:30 AM.
 After arriving, each POW received a 6-inch long by 3/4 inch wide piece hardtack to eat.
 This was the first bread they had eaten since receiving crackers in their Red Cross packages in 1942.
 The POWs received little water during this time.

-One bomb exploded outside the bow haul and another fell through the open hatch and exploded killing 285 prisoners.
-The surviving POWs remained in the hold for three days with the dead and stench from the dead filled the air.
-The POWs pilled the dead under the hatch so that the bodies were the first thing that the Japanese saw when they looked into the hold.
+The Enoura Maru also came under attack by American planes on the morning of January 9.
+The POWs were receiving their first meal of the day when the sound of the ship’s machine guns was heard.
+The explosions of bombs falling closer and closer to the ship were also heard.
+The waves created from the explosions rocked the ship.
+One bomb exploded outside the haul of the forward hold and another fell through the open hatch exploding in the hold.
+Together they killed 285 prisoners.
+The surviving POWs remained in the hold for three days with the dead.
+The stench from the dead filled the air.
+Since the Japanese did nothing to remove the dead from the hold, the POWs stacked the corpses under the hatch so they would be the first thing that the Japanese saw when they looked into the hold.

 “Dear Mother and Dad – Am feeling fine.
 Hope you are in good health and Edward is fine.
 Tell Jimmie and Mary Ann and I hope to see them all and you soon.
 Really miss you all.
 Don’t worry.
 Write.
-Love to Ellen, Kathryn, Lala, you and all.
+Love to Ellen, Kathryn, Lala, you, and all.
 Regards to friends.
 Robert”